-A dissertation prospectus proposes the study of a topic understudied or insufficiently studied to which the literature and methods of practical theology may be effectively applied.
-The prospectus offers a roadmap for the dissertation and ordinarily includes a presentation of the research problem, an examination of the literature and research question(s), presentation of design and relevant methods, and discussion of potential challenges and contributions.
+Students will engage in a series of courses that will help them to begin conducting substantial research on their topic of interest.
+This phase will culminate in the crafting of a dissertation proposal.
+A dissertation proposal formalizes the study of a topic at the intersection of theology and leadership that has been understudied or insufficiently studied.
+The proposal offers a roadmap for the dissertation and ordinarily includes a presentation of the research problem, an examination of the literature and research question(s), presentation of design and relevant methods, and discussion of potential challenges and contributions.
 It contains a description of proposed chapter titles, a detailed timeline program for completion, and a list of references critical to the work.
+Once the student's Dissertation Committee approves the student's proposal, the student may proceed with writing the dissertation (repeating DIS 904 for the duration of the dissertation process).